-The Clinical Trials Directive 2001/20/EC, the Directive 2005/28/EC on Good Clinical Practice and the related national implementing provisions of the individual European Union Member States govern the system for the approval of clinical trials in the European Union.
-Under this system, an applicant must obtain prior approval from the competent national authority of the European Union Member States in which the clinical trial is to be conducted.
+The Clinical Trials Directive 2001/20/EC, the Directive 2005/28/EC on Good Clinical Practice and the related national implementing provisions of the individual European Union Member States govern the system for the approval of clinical trials in the European Union (the "EU").
+Under this system, an applicant must obtain prior approval from the competent national authority of the Member States in which the clinical trial is to be conducted.
 Furthermore, the applicant may only start a clinical trial at a specific study site after the competent ethics committee has issued a favorable opinion.
-The clinical trial application must be accompanied by, among other documents, an investigational medicinal product dossier, or the Common Technical Document, with supporting information prescribed by Directive 2001/20/EC, Directive 2005/28/EC, where relevant the implementing national provisions of the individual European Union Member States and further detailed in applicable guidance documents.
+The clinical trial application must be accompanied by, among other documents, an investigational medicinal product dossier, or the Common Technical Document, with supporting information prescribed by Directive 2001/20/EC, Directive 2005/28/EC, where relevant the implementing national provisions of the individual Member State and further detailed in applicable guidance documents.

-In April 2014, the new Clinical Trials Regulation, (EU) No 536/2014, or Clinical Trials Regulation, was adopted.
-The Clinical Trials Regulation is directly applicable in all the European Union Member States, and supersedes the Clinical Trials Directive 2001/20/EC.
-If a clinical trial continues for more than three years from the day on which the Clinical Trials Regulation became applicable, the Clinical Trials Regulation will at that time begin to apply to the clinical trial.
+In April 2014, a new Clinical Trials Regulation, (EU) No 536/2014, (the "Clinical Trials Regulation") was adopted.
+The Clinical Trial Regulation is expected to enter into force by the end of 2021 but this could be delayed.
+The Clinical Trials Regulation is directly applicable in all the European Union Member States and will supersede the Clinical Trials Directive 2001/20/EC.
 The Clinical Trials Regulation aims to simplify and streamline the approval of clinical trials in the European Union.
 The main characteristics of the regulation include: a streamlined application procedure via a single entry point, the "European Union portal"; a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures for clinical trial sponsors; and a harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
-Part I is assessed by the competent authorities of all European Union Member States in which an application for authorization of a clinical trial has been submitted (Member States concerned).
+Part I is assessed by the competent authorities of all Member States in which an application for authorization of a clinical trial has been submitted (Member States concerned).
 Part II is assessed separately by each Member State concerned.
 Strict deadlines have been established for the assessment of clinical trial applications.
-The role of the relevant ethics committees in the assessment procedure will continue to be governed by the national law of the concerned European Union Member State.
+The role of the relevant ethics committees in the assessment procedure will continue to be governed by the national law of the concerned Member State.
 However, overall related timelines will be defined by the Clinical Trials Regulation.